169th Infantry Regiment (United States): Luzon

 On 1 March, the 169th relieved elements of the 40th Infantry Division near Clark Field and Fort Stotsenburg.
 The regiment was ordered to attack Hill 1750, but were thwarted by strong Japanese resistance until 6 March.
 The men then captured a nearby hill, Bald Hill, and held it against several enemy counterattacks on 9–10 March.
 During this period, the 169th Infantry Regiment was under the command of the 38th Infantry Division, and were returned to 43rd Divisional control on 24 March.
 On 3 April, they were attached to the 112th Cavalry Regiment to conduct reconnaissance against the formidable Shimbu Line.
 These recon patrols were costly, but they managed to contain the enemy in the area.
 On 1 May, they were returned to the 43rd Infantry Division.
 They then attacked the enemy in the vicinity of the Ipo Dam, which controlled roughly 30% of Manila's water supply.
 The dam was secured on 19 May, but resistance continued in the area until 2 June 1945.
 In this particular fight, the 169th suffered 60 KIA, 285 WIA, and 2 MIA, while the 43rd Infantry Division as a whole killed over 750 enemy combatants.
 On 5 June, the 169th relieved the 151st Infantry Regiment near Mount Oro.
 Nearby hills and ridges were secured against heavy enemy resistance, and the 169th continued to slog on through the island against determined defenders until 28 June 1945, when the 43rd Division was relieved by the 38th Division.

 Occupation of Japan

-The 169th soon found themselves as part of the US Occupation of Japan, garrisoning Kumagaya Airdrome from 14 September – 12 October.
+The 169th soon found themselves as part of the US Occupation of Japan, garrisoning Kumagaya Airdrome from 14 September to 12 October.
 They set sail for San Francisco separately, and the last men to return home passed under the Golden Gate Bridge on 29 October 1945 to a cheering crowd.
 During the war, all three battalions of the 169th earned the Distinguished Unit Citation, and the Philippine Republic Presidential Unit Citation.
 On 1 November 1945, the regiment was inactivated.